bulwark-crypto/carver-blockchain-framework/README.md

 Modify `.env` file and replace all "CHANGEME" lines with a random password.
 (This will be automated via a script in the future)

-Install docker and run: `docker compose up -d` (you can remove `-d` option to run in the same terminal and Ctrl+C to stop the framework)
+Install docker and run: `docker compose up -d`.
+At the moment you will also need to run `npm start SYNC` and `npm start API`.

 You can access frontend on http://localhost:3000/ (this is automatically ran in "client" Docker container).
 You can see check out [Development & Commands](docs/development.md) for quick start.